-- 3.3.1 The use(s) of the Lands permitted by this Agreement are the following: - (a) a child care centre for not more than 16 children occupying the existing building; or

-- (b) a child care centre for not more than 16 children occupying the existing building in conjunction with a residential dwelling; or - (c) any use within the R-1 (Single Family Dwelling) zone, subject to the provisions contained within the Land Use By-law for Halifax Mainland. - 3.3.2 The Development Officer may permit unenclosed structures attached to a main building such as verandas, decks, porches, steps, and mobility disabled ramps to be located within the required minimum front, side and rear yards in conformance with the provisions of the Land Use By-law for Halifax Mainland, as amended from time to time. - 3.3.3 One (1) accessory building, per the requirements of the Land Use By-law for Halifax Mainland, is permitted on the property. - 3.3.4 Should the main building be destroyed or demolished, wholly or in part, the following shall apply: - (a) reconstruction as a detached one-family dwelling within the R-1 Zone is permitted subject to the provisions contained within the Land Use By-law for Halifax Mainland: - (b) use as a child care centre (day care facility) may continue subject to 3.3.1(a) or (b) in accordance with this agreement; or - (c) upon granting of an occupancy permit, the new main building shall be deemed the existing building.
+- 3.3.1 The use(s) of the Lands permitted by this Agreement are the following: - (a) a child care centre at 55 Kearney Lake Road for not more than 40 children occupying the existing building; - (b) a child care centre at 4 Grosvenor Road for not more than 40 children occupying the existing building; and - (c) any use within the R-1 (Single Family Dwelling) zone, subject to the provisions contained within the Land Use By-law for Halifax Mainland. - 3.3.2 The Development Officer may permit unenclosed structures attached to the main buildings such as verandas, decks, porches, steps, and mobility disabled ramps to be located within the required minimum front, side and rear yards in conformance with the provisions of the Land Use By-law for Halifax Mainland, as amended from time to time. - 3.3.3 One (1) accessory building in accordance with the requirements of the Land Use By-law for Halifax Mainland, as amended from time to time, is permitted on each property on the Lands. - 3.3.4 Should a main building be destroyed or demolished, wholly or in part, the following shall apply: - (a) reconstruction as a detached one-family dwelling within the R-1 Zone is permitted on each lot subject to the provisions contained within the Land Use By-law for Halifax Mainland: - (b) use as a child care centre (day care facility) may continue subject to 3.3.1(a) or (b) in accordance with this Agreement; or - (c) upon granting of an occupancy permit, the new main building shall be deemed the existing building. - 3.3.5 The Lands may not be consolidated.